Vehicle Defects & Vehicle Safety Recalls

 Many Americans rely on their vehicles for daily transportation, and we use our vehicles for work, pleasure and traveling with loved ones.
 When a vehicle malfunctions or a part is defective, the results can be deadly.
 We depend on the safety devices included in vehicles to function properly every time, but during some accidents, safety devices fail to work or deploy.
 This can lead to serious injury and even death, and if you have been injured in an accident due to vehicle defects, you should know your rights to compensation.

 Many parts on a vehicle can become defective or fail to work properly.
-The reasons may vary, but it is possible that the design or manufacturing of the part or vehicle are to blame.
+The reasons may vary, but it is possible that the design or manufacturing of the part or vehicle is to blame.
 A product’s design may not allow the product to work as it should, or defective material may be used to manufacture the part.
-A product liability attorney at Warner, Sechrest & Butts are available to help you get back to a sense of normalcy after a serious auto accident, which can include filing personal injury suits due to vehicle defects.
+A product liability attorney at Warner, Sechrest & Butts, P.A. is available to help you get back to a sense of normalcy after a serious auto accident, which can include filing personal injury suits due to vehicle defects.

 There are many ways a vehicle can fail or become unsafe.